-Financial advisers and wealth management firms are working in an evolving industry that is constantly responding to changes in international financial services.
+Financial advisers and wealth management firms are working in an evolving industry that is constantly responding to changes within international financial services industry.
 In order to do justice to their clients, and deliver the world-class service expected of them, they need to constantly evaluate, monitor and improve their own performance.
 Industry habits and norms need to be challenged.

-The first thing we need to talk about is universally high standards of service delivery.
+The first thing we need to talk about is universally high standards of service delivery within the financial services industry.
 These never occur by accident and are hugely important.
 The first step is to ensure that the bedrock of international financial advice delivery is there.
 And that means that all international financial advisers must be appropriately licensed and qualified to give financial advice.
 Qualification criteria differ between jurisdictions, but we should all agree on, and adhere to a unified and baseline standard.

 The right qualifications should be introduced to the right parts of the international financial advisory business.
 Then, you need a strategy to bring talented employees up to spec if they are lacking qualifications.
 A knowledge gap analysis is useful for that as a starting point – with the aim being to close the gap.

 Accreditations aren’t enough by themselves.
 Advisers need continual development in both technical and soft people skills.
 They require support in developing further in areas such as client servicing and communication.
 Importantly, each member of the advisory team should be assessed and treated as an individual, with their own needs, goals and motivators.

 This brings us to the question of motivation.
 Their first responsibility should always be to their clients.
 This means giving them the most effective financial solutions that suit their particular goals.

 The responsibility to their clients starts with fully understanding them, and their requirements.
 Client-risk appetites, investment profiles, and previous investing experience should all be carefully compiled into an accurate and meaningful profile.
 Attitude to risk assessment tools can help in this, by profiling individuals and their attitudes and preferences.